sblaurock/crypticker/README.md

 ```

 ### Options
 Markets and application preferences can be managed within `options.json`.
 If the package was installed globally, the installation directory (and corresponding `options.json`) file may be found with `npm ls crypticker`.
+After the first run, a local options file will be written to `~/.crypticker`.
+This can be used to preserve options between updates.

 | Parameter | Type | Description | Example |
 | --- | --- | --- | --- |